 Mag of the Month: Korean M1 Carbine Mags

-The M1 carbine has an interesting, amazingly complex and controversial history – invented by a convict in prison, built by Winchester (and other arms makers) for the US military and was the first step for the United States towards adoption of a genuine assault rifle.
+The M1 carbine has an interesting, amazingly complex and controversial history – invented by a convict in prison, built by Winchester (and other arms makers) for the US military and was the first step for the United States towards adoption of a genuine compact fighting rifle.

 The M1 carbine was the first American firearm to be equipped with a night vision optic, and is the most prolific American firearm of the Second World War.
 The original version is semi-automatic only, but late war saw the M2 select-fire variant and M3 night-vision-equipped parameter defense models introduced.